Out Now Consulting: Origins

 Although Out Now is a Dutch company, its origins lie in the formation of an Australian company, Significant Others, which after its establishment in 1992 became known in Australian media over subsequent years for its work as a specialist gay marketing agency.

 Significant Others presented the Keynote address at the world's first gay marketing conference in 1994.

 Following the establishment of an office in Amsterdam, Out Now became the first business of its kind with agencies in more than one country.

 Activities are now undertaken in the US, UK, Germany, Belgium, France, Ireland and The Netherlands markets.

 Out Now's role in the development of gay marketing in various countries has been discussed in the Dutch language edition of 'Principes van Marketing' (Principles of Marketing) - a marketing textbook - by Dr. Philip Kotler.

 Areas of work

 The company works in five areas: market research, advertising, training, PR and strategy development and is cited by mainstream media as an authority on gay consumer issues.

 Out Now won a Commercial Closet Association 'Images In Advertising' award in New York (June 11, 2007) in the "Outstanding Interactive" campaign category for an online promotion for Lufthansa.

-The agency has initiated research projects for gay and lesbian media in several countries including Sydney Star Observer, DNA Magazine (Australia), Gay Community News (Ireland), Diva, Gay Times, Bent (magazine) (United Kingdom) and De Gay Krant (Netherlands), such research usually being the first marketing analysis of gay consumers.
+The agency has initiated research projects for gay and lesbian media in several countries including Sydney Star Observer, DNA Magazine (Australia), Gay Community News (Ireland), Diva, Gay Times, Bent (United Kingdom) and De Gay Krant (Netherlands), such research usually being the first marketing analysis of gay consumers.

 The resulting findings have been reported in various international media.

 Other work includes social research - such as a 2004 work on discrimination in the Netherlands.